Swampy Cree language: Literature

 Portions of the Bible were translated into Swampy Cree by Rev James Hunter and his wife Jean, who was a Cree speaker.
 The first publication in Roman characters, was the Gospel of Matthew by James Hunter.
 This was published on the Church Mission Society mission press in 1853.
 This was followed by the First Epistle of John (Nistum Oo Mamowe Mussina̔humakāwin John) translated by Jean Hunter in 1855, who also translated many hymns.
 Most of these were reprinted by the British and Foreign Bible Society (BFBS) in London: the Book of Psalms (David Oo Nikumoona), the Gospel of Mark (Oo Meyo Achimoowin St Mark) and the Gospel of John (Oo Meyo Achimoowin St John) were published in 1876.
 Matthew (Oo Meyo Achimoowin St Matthew) was published in 1877.
 Further selections of Scripture, including the Psalms, were published in the Prayer Book which was published in 1877.

 Author David Robertson published a Swampy Cree version of his book, When We Were Alone.
 He also used Swampy Cree and inserted a glossary of the language in his book, The Barren Grounds, which is part of The Misewa Series.

+Author and poet jaye simpson writes in both English and Swampy Cree.